hriva/sample-linear-regresion/README.md

 For this example we are using the Bitcoin Prices in a Monthly basis as the **dependant** variable. i.e., the variable we want to predict.
 And we use the Ethereum Prices in a Montly basis as the **independant** variable. i.e., the variable we are using **to** predict the Bitcoin price.

-> DISCLAIMER: this is simplified given that yahoo overs good quality data.
-Usually you more steps to clean and wrangle data.
+> DISCLAIMER: this is simplified given that yahoo offers good quality data.
+Usually you need more steps to clean and wrangle data.

 ## 1. Import libraries